M I S S I O N S T A T E M E N T

 S T U D I O R E N T A L S

-There are no studios available at the moment (September 2016), A typical studio is approximately 276 square feet (12' x 23') at $593 /month includes utilities and AC.
-There are a couple smaller studios too.
-All studios are located on the 2nd floor at 225 Wilson Avenue, South Norwalk, CT. and have exposed brick, large double window, wood floors, gallery space, freight elevator, 24 hour access and parking.
-WALA is an artists community that provides a supportive working environment while making connections to to the arts community.
+Studio #4 is currently available (September 2017), it is approximately 276 square feet (12' x 23') at $593 /month includes utilities and AC.
+All studios are located on the 2nd floor at 225 Wilson Avenue, South Norwalk, CT. and have exposed brick, large double window, wood floors, gallery space, shared sink, freight elevator, 24 hour access and parking.
+WALA is a community of artists that provides a supportive working environment and the opportunity to make local connections.

 If you are interested in renting a studio space at WALA, please contact Lori Glavin at email@example.com.
 Write "rental application" in the subject line of your email.
 Please include the following in the body of your email: